Showing posts with label scenic areas. Show all posts

 (about 30 mins. from Reno)

 When I think about why I love living in Reno, Mt.
 Rose Summit Trail is definitely near the top of the list.
-This 11.8-mile loop trail offers stunning views and fun for every skill level.
+This 11.8 mile loop trail offers stunning views and fun for every skill level.

-With little effort and a fairly flat path (aside from the beginning), you’ll wind through the woods and reach beautiful Galena Falls in just about 2.5 miles.
-The view of the meadow is a bonus.
-Because it takes only a small amount of effort to get to this gorgeous waterfall, this part of the hike tends to get busy.
+With little effort and a fairly flat path (aside from a short stretch at the beginning), you’ll wind through the woods and reach beautiful Galena Falls in just about 2.5 miles.
+The view of the meadow in the area is a bonus.
+Because it takes only a small amount of effort to get to this gorgeous waterfall, this part of the hike can get busy.

-I’ve only made it to the falls, but from what I’ve read in other reviews, the hike becomes more challenging from there, with the last 1.5 miles being the toughest.
+I’ve only made it to the falls, but from what I’ve read in other reviews, the hike becomes more challenging from there on out, with the last 1.5 miles being the toughest climb.
 Still, many find the hike rewarding, thanks to the breathtaking views of the Lake Tahoe Basin, Washoe Valley, and Reno.

 Trail Overview

-Distance: 11.8-mile loop
+Distance: 11.8 mile loop

-Duration: 4.5–6 hours round trip
+Duration: 4.5 to 6 hours round trip

 Elevation: 10,778 ft.
 Be mindful of altitude sickness, especially above 8,000 feet.